 Sand Forest is a rare, very distinctive forest type with a unique combination of plant and animal species.
-As far as is known, this vegetation type is more or less restricted to ancient coastal dunes in northern KwaZulu-Natal and the extreme southern portion of Mozambique (or Maputaland).
+As far as is known, this vegetation type is more or less restricted to ancient coastal dunes in northern KwaZulu-Natal and the extreme southern portion of Mozambique (together: Maputaland).
 Sand forest harbours many rare and unusual plant and animal species.

 Sand Forest Lodge just east of Hluhluwe village on the road to Sordwana Bay is a lovely spot.
 We spent two nights there this week, the kids each taking a friend along.